About JWT Decoder & Validator

 Is it safe to paste my JWT here?

 Yes.
 The token is processed server-side within your session and is not stored or logged.
-However, never share production tokens with untrusted services.
+However, never share production tokens or signing keys with untrusted services.

 What claims are shown?